 At the age of ten, Mrs. Oliver moved to Harrisburg, Pennsylvania where her extended family still resides today.
 Harrisburg is not just the capital city, it is also a few short miles from the world-famous Hershey’s Chocolate Factory.
 Streetlights shaped like Hershey kisses and the lingering smell of chocolate are just a few of the perks of living close to this sweet legend of a town.
 Mrs. Oliver’s very first job was at Hershey Park!

-After high school, Mrs. Oliver went to college at Indiana University of Pennsylvania, where she majored in elementary education with a concentration in reading education.
-After graduating in 2002, Mrs. Oliver picked up and moved to Henderson, North Carolina to become a third-grade teacher.
+After high school, Ms. Oliver went to college at Indiana University of Pennsylvania, where she majored in elementary education with a concentration in reading education.
+After graduating in 2002, Ms. Oliver picked up and moved to Henderson, North Carolina to become a third-grade teacher.

-Mrs. Oliver lives in Knightdale with her husband, Chad; two children, Kylie and Lucas; and an orange tabby cat named Abby (lovingly named for Abby Cadabby of Sesame Street fame)!
+Ms. Oliver lives in Wendell with her two children, Kylie and Lucas, their dog, Oakley, and their orange tabby cat named Abby (lovingly named for Abby Cadabby of Sesame Street fame)!
 Her hobbies include relaxing with a good book, cheering on her favorite baseball team, the Boston Red Sox, baking, and yoga classes.
-If you want to find her during the school day, just follow the sounds of silly songs and endless giggles to Mrs. Oliver’s room.
+If you want to find her during the school day, just follow the sounds of silly songs and endless giggles to Ms. Oliver’s room.